 Social networking forced me to re-evaluate those beliefs.
 Transparency is “the name of the game.”
 Each personal post initially challenged my comfort zone.
 Social sharing felt risky, vulnerable and unpredictable.
 There was one part of me which wanted to join in the conversation and another part of me completely resistant.
 Can you relate?

-Engaging in a global community where I could be part of a global community pushed me forward.
+Being part of a global community pushed me forward.
 Like any new thing, mistakes and faux pas posts occurred.
 Even the mistakes built trust.

 The difference between personal and private